schmunk42/yii2-giiant/docs/20-batches.md

 Configuration
 -------------

-It's recommended to configure a customized `batch` command in your application CLI configuration.
+It's recommended to configure a customized `batch` command in your application CLI configuration, add the following code to your console application configuration.

     'controllerMap' => [
         'batch' => [